One big hull, one little hull. Lots of speed, not much money.

 Madness is a lightweight “Pacific” or windward proa, intended for fast cruising with two adults or daysailing with four.
 With a payload of just under 1000lbs, accommodations are ideal for an adventurous couple who want to cover a lot of ground, island-hopping through the Caribbean or up the coast.

 The design brief was for an elegant, inexpensive, and relatively easy-to-build multihull for fast cruising on the Chesapeake and in the Bahamas.
 Much care was taken to minimize exotic, difficult-to-use materials like carbon fiber and the hope is that this design is more accessible to the home builder than anything capable of the same speeds.

+A video discussing the design is here.
 Some video of the boat under sail is here.

 Sea trials in the fall of 2011 and throughout 2012 far exceeded expectations.
 Madness is fast, perfectly balanced, docile to handle, and strong.

 As of this writing (April 2012) we have shipped five kits to courageous "early adopters."
 The quality of feedback has been very encouraging, and we have now released a comprehensive plans package.

 The "kit" comprises all of the boat's plywood components (35 sheets' worth), CNC-cut and packed on a pallet, plus CNC-cut patterns for other components like rudders.
 Other packages add in solid timber, epoxy, and sheathing materials including fiberglass and carbon fiber.

 Displacement, normal sailing lines: